 What are your favorite Nickelodeon shows from the golden age of the 1990s?

-As part of the New York Comedy Festival, the Paley Center celebrates the twentieth anniversary of The Ben Stiller Show, a short-lived but influential sketch program that expressed a new sensibility in the comedy world in the 1990s usually called “Alternative Comedy.”
-In honor of this occasion, we look at the careers of twenty notable performers who began in the 1990s, tracking their progression from underground favorites to mainstream success.
+As part of the New York Comedy Festival, we celebrate the 20th anniversary of The Ben Stiller Show, a short-lived but influential sketch program that expressed a new sensibility in the comedy world in the 1990s usually called “Alternative Comedy.”
 The revolution was televised.

 Leonard H. Goldenson, for whom the Paley Center in Los Angeles building is named, established ABC as a leading television network and was responsible for many first in television history.
 You will learn about some of the important moments in ABC and television's history.

 Interviews and photographs by Jonathan Torgovnik.
 A multimedia exhibit that creates an immediate and real connection to those devastated by the consequences of genocide and gender-based sexual violence.

 The Paley Center commemorates the fiftieth anniversary of the assassination of President John F. Kennedy with a look at some of the lesser-known facts about the media coverage of the national tragedy and rare TV footage.

 The Beatles rocked our media landscape in 1964 when more than seventy-three million people tuned into The Ed Sullivan Show on Sunday, February 9, 1964, for their debut American appearance.
 Why did so many people watch this relatively unknown British band one Sunday night fifty years ago?

 See the world’s most important collection of original typewriters, including those owned by Ernest Hemingway, John Lennon, Truman Capote, Jack London, and more.